triplebeta/azure-otel-automation/README.md

 The goal of this showcase is to demonstrate the capabilities and to provide a playground to tinker with it.
 It can help to learn how to use these concepts.

-To understand the concepts of the showcase, please check out [Showcase.md](Showcase.md).
-As a next step you can check [the Components](docs/Components.md).
+To understand the concepts of the showcase, please check out [this show case description](docs/Showcase.md).
+As a next step you can check [the list of components](docs/Components.md).

 NOTE: The sample code can also be used with Databricks.
 To connect Databricks to Log Analytics, check out this repository: [https://github.com/Azure-Samples/databricks-observability](https://github.com/Azure-Samples/databricks-observability)